 PASS RATE: 98% IN 2019

-A Level Chemistry is a challenging and practical subject.
-Studying this fascinating subject will give you an in-depth understanding of key chemical concepts and provide you with problem-solving skills and knowledge that are highly sought after by universities and employers.
-The course will emphasise the importance of chemistry in 21st century life and satisfy those with an interest in the subject.
+Chemistry is a challenging and practical subject.
+It will give you an in-depth understanding of key chemical concepts and provide you with problem-solving skills and knowledge that are highly sought after by universities and employers.
+As your understanding develops, you will appreciate the importance of the subject to everyday life, learning about drug development, atmospheric chemistry, electrochemical cells and industrial catalysis

 Chemistry offers many progression routes including Veterinary, Medicine, Pharmacy, Chemical Engineering and Pharmaceutical Research.
 It complements other science subjects such as Biology, Physics and Mathematics alongside other earth sciences or subjects requiring strong mathematical skills like Computer Science.

-This is a linear A Level assessed by 3 exams at the end of year 2.
-Students will also achieve a Practical Endorsement.
+This A Level is assessed by 3 exams at the end of Year 2.
+You will also achieve a Practical Endorsement.
 You will study the subject in 2 well-equipped laboratories that have modern IT facilities.
-Chemistry is taught by a team of 4 highly qualified subject specialists who deliver the subject content with enthusiasm.
+Chemistry is taught by a team of highly qualified subject specialists who deliver the subject content with enthusiasm.

 Enrichment opportunities include visits by guest lecturers, trips to the University of Bristol and the chance to participate in the Chemistry Olympiad.
-Students may also take part in Lab Moles in the summer term to extend their practical skills.
+You may also take part in Lab Moles in the summer term to extend your practical skills.

-5 GCSEs at grade 4 or above including English Language or Literature and a minimum grade 6 in Mathematics and Chemistry (Science).
+5 GCSEs at grade 4 or above including English Language or Literature and a minimum grade 6 in Mathematics and Chemistry (or Double Science).